-As of May 31, 2017, we had 486,424 options outstanding to purchase shares of our common stock that were issued to employees as compensation for services.
+As of August 31, 2017, we had options outstanding to purchase 4,092,710 shares (adjusted for the Conversion ratio) of our common stock that were issued to employees as compensation for services.
 These options are subject to vesting terms approved by the board of directors and set forth in written option award agreements.
-As part of the Conversion, each equity incentive award (i.e., options and share appreciation rights) of Deciphera Pharmaceuticals, LLC exercisable for common shares will be exchanged for an equity incentive award to purchase the same number of shares of common stock of Deciphera Pharmaceuticals, Inc., subject to vesting on the same terms as prior to the Conversion.
 See "Executive and Director Compensation-Employee Benefit and Stock Plans" for a discussion of the terms of our equity incentive plans.